 Protein is Still Critical

 Don’t be fooled.
-Protein is still of the building blocks of the body.
+Protein is still one of the building blocks of the body.
 The amino acids in protein makes muscle, bone, tendon, skin, hair and other tissues.
 For athletes, protein repairs and rebuilds muscle that is broken down during exercise.
 When all the carbs athletes take in are expended as energy, protein is next in line to be used as fuel.
 Protein also optimizes carb storage in the form of glycogen.
 So, yes, protein is important in an athlete’s diet.

 So, How Do Vegan Athletes Do It?